CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/Branford/README.md

 Today was an introduction to styling with CSS.
 I found it intuitive and farely easy.
 I know now that there are multiple ways to style an html document.

 ### 8/12
 Today we learned different methods to style an html document.
-3 different methods to use: external, internal, and in-line. these methods are relatively easy for me to master so I'll need some time to practice it.
+3 different methods to use: external, internal, and in-line. these methods are relatively easy for me to master ,but I'll need some time to practice it.